cypress-io/circleci-orb/CONTRIBUTING.md

 Any changes that modify the effective configs will probably not match previously saved snapshots.

-**Note:** manual tests are NOT executed on CI because CircleCI CLI v2 is not available on Circle images.

 ### Production

 You can publish a new orb version manually, by incrementing the version.
 For example: